-The invitation only classes we have designed to prepare the gymnasts for competition include: Super Tots, Xcel Prep, Developmental, and Pre-Team.
+The invitation only classes we have designed to prepare the gymnasts for competition include: Mini Team, Pre-Team and Xcel Prep.

 Xcel Prep introduces the skills necessary to compete the four events in Women's Gymnastics (vault, uneven bars, balance beam, and floor exercise) at the Xcel Bronze level.
 This class will prepare gymnasts for competition by training proper techniques for each skill.
 Once ready the gymnast will enter the Xcel competitive program.

 The four events in women’s gymnastics (vault, uneven bars, balance beam and floor exercise), each require incredible strength and flexibility.
 As such, parents and gymnasts must remember that while most sports have seasons, gymnastics is a year-round commitment for athletes at the competitive levels.
 USA Gymnastics, the national governing body for the sport in the United States, provides two avenues for competitive gymnastics; the Junior Olympic Program and the Xcel Program.

 Developmental Program (Formerly USAG Junior Olympic Program)